 Keef: "We’ll talk about that later…"

 Its / It’s

-Strange one this: a well-trodden stumbling block for even highly experienced writers, and the last thing to come out of many a draft.
-I think this rule will probably evolve out of common use over the next 20 years or so, but for now…
+It's a strange one: a well-trodden stumbling block for even highly experienced writers, and the last thing to come out of many a draft.
+I think this rule will probably evolve out of everyday use over the next 20 years or so, but for now.

 An apostrophe-less ‘its’ signifies possession.
 If you could replace ‘its’ with a noun (and an apostrophe, the little trademark of rightful ownership) use its, every time.
 For example: Every Bruce Lee film has its charms.

 The only time to use an apostrophe with it is if you are shortening from “it is” and “it has".
 For example: It’s nearly time to end the apostrophe section…